canonical/bundle-kubeflow/tests/airgapped/1.9/pipelines/pipelines-runner/README.md

 # `charmedkubeflow/pipelines-runner` image

-A simple image that contains the `kfp` and `kfp-server-api` packages installed on top of a `python` base image.
+A simple image that contains the `kfp` package installed on top of a `python` base image.
 The purpose of this image is to use it as the `base-image` for Pipelines components to enable running a Pipeline in an airgapped environment.

 ## How to publish the image